 In May 2017 the Mud Creek Slide came crashing down on Pacific Coast Highway (PCH) in California, turning an 80 mile section of highway with no exits into a 10 mile and 50 mile dead-end.
 As bad as that sounds, the situation was much worse.
 Additional slides and a bridge failure isolated the tiny and beautiful village of Big Sur.
 Months later, after a flurry of construction and repair, all the damage on PCH except Mud Creek was repaired.

 But in the midst of disaster was also opportunity.
 I realized that the closure would dramatically reduce vehicle traffic along the coast, making a potentially good situation for a cyclists riding the area.
 But there was the matter of circumventing literally a million tons of earth burying the road 40 feet deep.
 Add the construction equipment and workers busy rebuilding the road and it posed a formidable obstacle for a lone rider on a bicycle.
-I kept track of the situation on the media, blogs and Facebook groups.
+I kept track of the situation on the web.
 There were reports of cyclists crossing the slide at night, defying the closure and the law.
 While I wanted to ride the route, a midnight poach in the dark by myself was not for me.
 I found a local tour company called Central Coast Outdoors that shuttled cyclists around the closure.
-The price seemed steep: over $300 for the ride, but it could be split up to 3 ways if other riders joined you, and it was way cheaper than Uber for the same thing.
-I thought about it for a few days and decided the opportunity to ride the coast with low traffic was worth it, and I began preparations.
+The price seemed steep, but it was way cheaper than Uber for the same thing.
+I thought about it for a few days and decided the opportunity to ride the coast with low traffic was worth it, so I began preparations.

 I booked a flight on JetBlue to San Jose and planned to ship my bike to a nearby FedEx Office using bikeflights.com.
 I busted out may favorite bike ride planning site, ridewithgps.com, and began planning my routes for each day.
 I reserved a room for one night at the Radisson in Santa Maria with plans and gear to camp every other night of a 9 day 8 night journey.
 I reserved a site at the only campground that needed it.
 All of my other camping would be at California State Park Hike or Bike sites which were all first come / first served / no reservation sites.
 And finally I reserved an Amtrak ride home that allowed people to bring their bikes on the train.
 BTW, I am not sponsored by anyone, but I do like to share resources I find useful for other riders or anyone else interested.